joce/jekyll-theme-chirpy/_drafts/setting-up-a-dev-environment-on-windows-and-wsl2-from-scratch.md

 $ Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```

-Once you've installed Chocolatey, we'll install just install a single program for now, [`gsudo`](https://github.com/gerardog/gsudo), which will be required for the [setup of the Windows Terminal](#windows-terminal) we're about to do.
+Once you've installed Chocolatey, we'll install just install a single program for now, [`gsudo`](https://github.com/gerardog/gsudo), which will be required for the setup of the Windows Terminal #windows-terminal (**ADD LINK BACK**) we're about to do.

 Again, from an elevated console (doesn't have to be Powershell this time.)